eraybasar/pesdk-docs/_quickstarts/vuejs.md

 If you need more configuration possibilites, you can pass all the mentioned [options](https://docs.photoeditorsdk.com/guides/html5/v4/introduction/configuration) to the `editorOptions` or `options` prop.

-Furhtermore the editor instance is saved as a Vue Instance Property so you can access the editor instance inside your parent component with `this.$pesdk` after the editor is mounted.
+Furthermore, the editor instance is saved as a Vue Instance Property so you can access the editor instance inside your parent component with `this.$pesdk` after the editor is mounted.

 ## 📺 Examples